Gas Pipeline Near Houston Erupts In Flames After Being Accidentally Cut By Contractor

 MONT BELVIEU, Texas (CBSDFW.COM/AP) – A natural gas pipeline erupted in flames near Houston after it was accidentally cut Wednesday afternoon by a contractor, officials said.

-The accident happened about 4:45 p.m. in the town of Mont Belvieu, about 30 miles east of Houston.
+The accident happened around 4:45 p.m. in the town of Mont Belvieu, about 30 miles east of Houston.

 No injuries or secondary damage was reported in the rupture and fire on the line owned by Lone Star NGL, company officials said.